If you are an adult survivor of childhood sexual abuse in football, please follow the link below to see more information on support and reporting

 - By emailing The FA Safeguarding Team at safeguarding@TheFA.com;

-- If urgent and you cannot contact your club, league or County FA Designated Safeguarding Officer, you should call the NSPCC 24-hour helpline on 0808 800 5000;
+- If urgent and you cannot contact your club, league or County FA Designated Safeguarding Officer, you can contact the NSPCC Helpline for expert advice and support on 0808 800 5000 or help@nspcc.org.uk;

 - If it is an emergency because a child or children are at immediate risk, then call the Police or Children’s Social Care in your area.